 Catfish grow big, really big!

 Matching your tackle to suit them is crucial.
-A light weight spinning setup may be fine for smaller channel cats but of your are in search of monster blue or flatheads then you'll have to have a rod with more power.
+A lightweight spinning setup may be fine for smaller channel cats but if you are in search of monster blue or flatheads then you’ll have to have a rod with more power.

 So which setup is best?

 A baitcasting rod and reel is a must for larger cats

 Catfish can grow to some pretty monstrous sizes in the right water and with enough food available to them.

 The best catfish rod and reel combo need to have enough backbone in the rod to handle these giants and a solid drag rating and internal gears in the reel to help haul them up from the depths.

 A smaller spinning outfit will not be up to the job of hooking, fighting, and landing a larger catfish.